Evil Senses

-Evil Senses (Sensi) is a 1986 Italian erotic thriller film written and directed by Gabriele Lavia and starring Monica Guerritore, the same Lavia, and Mimsy Farmer.
+Evil Senses (Sensi) is a 1986 Italian erotic thriller film written and directed by Gabriele Lavia and starring Monica Guerritore, Lavia, and Mimsy Farmer.

 Plot

 Professional hitman Manuel come into possession of a compromising list of names that he should not know, which leads him to become hunted down by his bosses to be killed.
 Manuel takes refuge in Rome to a brothel run by his old mistress Micòl.
 He meets Vittoria, a mysterious and fascinating sex worker who leven though she claims to be already married.
 The two begin a sexual relationship, while Vittoria is actually under the payroll of Manuel's bosses, among them is her fake husband who has planned on having her seduce him to obtain the names on the list.
 Manuel confesses that he has thrown away her list of names, but that he keeps them in her memory.
 Vittoria is then ordered to kill Manuel, but then aims the gun at Manuel, but does not shoot him and only pretends to have carried out her bosses orders.
 Her bosses arrive in the room that was supposed to be the scene of the crime and are shot dead.
 Manuel then also kills Vittoria, realizing he is unable to reconcile that relationship with his own life as a fugitive.